MohammedAl-Alimi/arc-jr-remote-control/README.md

 5. Clamp to valid range (-1.0 to 1.0)

 ### Real-time Adjustment
 Sensitivity and deadzone can be adjusted in real-time using keyboard controls, making it easy to fine-tune the control feel without restarting the program.

+feat: add Y-axis inversion toggle for both sticks

+- Add invert_y setting to control configuration
+- Implement toggle_y_inversion() function
+- Add keyboard controls: I (left stick), O (right stick)
+- Update process_stick_input() to apply inversion
+- Add help text for new controls

+This allows users to flip the Y-axis direction for more intuitive control.